 - 1 Tbsp dried marjoram

 - 1 Tbsp dried ground rosemary (or a small sprig of fresh, taken off the main stem)

 - 1/2 tsp ground black pepper

-- Tzatziki Sauce (recipe follows)
+- Tzatziki Sauce (recipe link in directions)

 - sliced tomatoes